What Does Dandelion Flower Mean and Symbolise?

 Taraxacum flowers have established their popularity as fortune-tellers of love and time.
 Many believed it had the special ability to predict the weather.
 Early folks believe that if the seeds fly off without blowing or any wind, a storm is coming!

 Similarly, blowing the flower and counting the number of seeds left predicts the number of years you will live!
-Another saying goes that if you want to send a heartfelt message to your loved one, all you had to do was blow on a Dandelion.
+Another saying goes that if you want to send a heartfelt message to your loved one, all you had to do was blow on a dandelion.

-Mostly known as a floral genie that grants wishes, a Dandelion has more than just an oracle-related folktale about it.
+Mostly known as a floral genie that grants wishes, a dandelion has more than just an oracle-related folktale about it.
 It was sometimes referred to as a Shepherd’s clock because it tells the time.
 Specifically, when the flowers open it means the early morning, and when it closes it means the evening!

 What does a Dandelion Floral Tattoo Symbolize?